Frenchman takes groping complaint case to Vatican

-VATICAN CITY (AP) — One of a half-dozen men who have accused the Vatican’s ambassador to France of groping them is taking his complaint directly to the Vatican after claiming the Holy See had invoked diplomatic immunity in a French criminal probe.
+VATICAN CITY (AP) — One of a half-dozen men who have accused the Vatican’s ambassador to France of groping them said Wednesday he plans to take his legal complaint directly to the Vatican, alleging the Holy See had invoked diplomatic immunity for the high-ranking churchman in a French criminal probe.

-Mathieu De La Souchere met with one of Pope Francis’ sex abuse advisers on Wednesday after filing a police report in Paris earlier this year.
-He accused Archbishop Luigi Ventura of touching his buttocks repeatedly in public, during an official reception Jan.
-17 at Paris city hall, where he is an employee.
+Mathieu De La Souchere filed a police report in Paris earlier this year accusing Archbishop Luigi Ventura of touching his buttocks repeatedly during a Jan.
+17 reception at Paris City Hall.
+De La Souchere met with one of Pope Francis’ sex abuse advisers about the allegations Wednesday.

 The Paris prosecutor’s office has opened an investigation into alleged sexual aggression.
 The Vatican said Ventura was cooperating with the investigation.
 But De La Souchere said the French case was essentially stalled over the immunity question.